celery/celery/docs/userguide/overview.rst

 Go to :ref:`guide-routing`.

 Celery takes advantage of AMQPs flexible routing model.
 Tasks can be routed to specific servers, or a cluster of servers by binding workers to different queues.
-A single worker node can be bound to one or more queues. is for this to be as simple as possiblealso several messaging scenarios are supported, for example round robin, point-to-point, broadcast (one-to-many), and more.
+A single worker node can be bound to one or more queues.
+Multiple messaging scenarios are supported: round robin, point-to-point, broadcast (one-to-many), and more.

 Celery aims to hide the complexity of AMQP through features like